microsoft/WhatTheHack/xxx-MarketplaceSaaSOffers/Student/Challenge-00.md

 To complete this challenge successfully, you should be able to:

 - Verify that you have a bash shell with the Azure CLI available.
-- Verify that the ARM template has deployed the following resources in Azure:
-  - Azure IoT Hub
-  - Virtual Network
-  - Jumpbox VM

 ## Learning Resources